VWBL/VWBL-Tutorial-App/README.md

 - Lesson-0：start here for step-by-step learning

-- Lesson-1 ~ Lesson-7：each branch is a completed version of each lesson in the above materials.
+- Lesson-1 ~ Lesson-7：a completed version of each lesson in the above materials.